 You may want to modify the shortcut by modifying the properties to

 change the icon or the default properties.

-4. Delete the downloaded .exe files to save space (optional)
+4. Delete the downloaded .exe (and .zip) files to save space (optional)

 More information about EXPGUI, including information on how it

 can be customized, can be found on web pages expgui.html

 1. Can I use a different version of Tcl/Tk than the one here?

 Yes -- but: you will need both Tcl/Tk and the Winexec package (see